glinesbdev/versus/src/verse/basics/README.md

 ### Single Line Expressions

 When you have an `if` statement that contains a single `else` branch, but not `else if`, you can use a special syntax to help with readability.
+This is also known as a `ternary` expression.

 ```ruby
 IsOnFire : logic = true